shawnmckinney/py-fortress/README.md

 ## Document Overview

  * Contains instructions to test py-fortress using either an ApacheDS or OpenLDAP Docker image.
- * There are a variety of other ways of preparing an LDAP server for RBAC, but using a docker images is probably the easiest.
+ * There are a variety of other ways of preparing an LDAP server for RBAC, but using a docker image is probably the easiest.
  * For more options, refer to the Apache Fortress project.
 __________________________________________________________________________________
 ## SECTION 1.
 Introduction